Rochdale A.F.C. (1896): History

 In the next two seasons the club continued to dwell in the lower reaches of the Lancashire League, with ninth place in 1899–1900 their highest finish.
-At the end of this season the club left the Athletic Grounds to play at St. Clements, the ground now known as Spotland.
-The move coincided with financial hardship, and the team withdrew from the Lancashire League.
+The club was then forced to move grounds, which coincided with financial hardship, and the team withdrew from the Lancashire League.
 The club entered the following season's FA Cup, winning two ties, but were unable to field a team for their third qualifying round tie against Workington.
-The club folded on 1 January 1901.
+The club folded on 1 January 1901, immediately succeeded by a new side, Rochdale Town.

+Colours

+The club wore royal blue jerseys.

+Ground

+The club originally played at the Athletic Grounds, and left to play at St. Clement's Playing Fields, the ground now known as Spotland, at the end of the 1899–1900 season.